 Fix: Windows Update Error 80072EFE

-Error 80072EFE is usually trigered when there are issues with the internet connection.
-This can be on a client-side or on the windows server, since we do not have access to the server we’re left with troubleshooting the client side only.
+Error 80072EFE is usually triggered when there are issues with the internet connection.
+This can be on the client-side or on the Windows server.
+Since we do not have access to the server, we’re left with troubleshooting the client side only.

 The 80072EFE error is primarily a Windows Vista and Windows 7 issue.
-But it’s also known to appear on Windows 10 (often caused by malware belonging to the rootkit family).
+However, it is also known to appear on Windows 10 (often caused by malware belonging to the rootkit family).
 If you follow the original documentation, the error code hints towards a connection interruption.
-This can mean a flaky line or a cable interruption, but it can also be a red flag that a malicious rootkit that is interfering with your internet connection.
-However, this issue can also be caused by 3rd party firewalls or anti-virus suites that are overly protective when overseeing your data exchanges.
-Another potential culprit is corruption in those Windows files responsible for updating your OS.
+This can mean a flaky line or a cable interruption, but it can also be a red flag that a malicious rootkit is interfering with your internet connection.
+This issue can also be caused by third-party firewalls or antivirus suites that are overly protective when overseeing your data exchanges.
+Another potential culprit is corruption in the Windows files responsible for updating your OS.

-Note: If you’re encountering the 80072EFE error when performing an OS update on Windows phones like Nokia Lumia, the issue is either server-side or it’s a faulty network setting.
-In any case, wait a couple of hours and see if the update is able to complete.
-If the issue persists, try using a proxy server or a VPN app and parse your internet connection through it.
-In the event that the update still doesn’t install, perform a hard reset and try again.
+Note: If you’re encountering the 80072EFE error when performing an OS update on Windows phones like Nokia Lumia, the issue is either server-side or due to a faulty network setting.
+In any case, wait a couple of hours and see if the update completes.
+If the issue persists, try using a proxy server or a VPN app to parse your internet connection through it.
+If the update still doesn’t install, perform a hard reset and try again.

-If you’ve only discovered this issue, you should start your troubleshooting quest by making sure your internet connection is functioning properly.
+If you’ve just discovered this issue, you should start your troubleshooting by ensuring your internet connection is functioning properly.
 Then, wait a couple of hours and try to perform the update again.
-While you wait, it’s a good idea to restart your router/modem in order to force it to re-assign your DNS settings.
-If the issue was indeed server-side or a network misconfiguration, it should automatically be fixed and the update should install successfully.
+While you wait, it’s a good idea to restart your router/modem to force it to re-assign your DNS settings.
+If the issue was indeed server-side or a network misconfiguration, it should automatically be fixed, and the update should install successfully.

-Method 1: Using tdsskiller.exe to remove rootkit files
+Method 1: Use tdsskiller.exe to remove rootkit files

-Since a malware interference can do a lot more damage than preventing you to update, we’ll start with it.
-The 80072EFE error is often linked with a family rootkit malware belonging to the win.32 TDDS family.
+Since malware interference can do a lot more damage than just preventing you from updating, we’ll start with it.
+The 80072EFE error is often linked with a rootkit malware family known as the win.32 TDDS family.
 This rootkit is known to prevent security updates from getting through and will also severely limit the reactionary capabilities of Windows Defender.

-Note: Running the tdsskiller executable on systems without malware problems will not have a negative effect on your computer.
+Note: Running the tdsskiller executable on systems without malware problems will not negatively affect your computer.
 Even if you believe your system is not infected, it’s recommended that you don’t skip this first method.

 1. Download tdsskiller.exe from the official link.